nchekwa/linux4u/docs/notes/learnings/webrtc-vs-ws.md

 | `ximagesrc use-damage` | `0` | Full per-frame cost regardless of screen changes |

-`SELKIES_MAX_RES` is a **RANDR ceiling** set as the `-screen` geometry in Xvfb, not the working resolution. `enable_resize=true` scales down via `xrandr`; above the ceiling the image is scaled.
-(Xvfb 21.1.16 accepts `xrandr --newmode/--addmode/--output --mode` up to that ceiling — an earlier comment in the repository claiming otherwise was verified false.)
+`SELKIES_MAX_RES` is a **RANDR ceiling** set as the `-screen` geometry in Xvfb, not the working resolution. `enable_resize=true` scales down via `xrandr`; a client asking for MORE than the ceiling gets the desktop clipped to the ceiling with no error at all — see [[1788912000-xvfb-randr-ceiling-clipped-desktop]].
+(Xvfb 21.1.16 accepts
+`xrandr --newmode/--addmode/--output --mode` up to that ceiling — an earlier comment in the repository claiming otherwise was verified false.)